keboola/blog/_drafts/how-to-accelerate-your-business-growth-using-data-analytics.md

 To dig even deeper into the subject, the ultimate segmentation is personalization.
 At a time when companies collect a lot of data about their customers (CRM contacts, financial information, support ticketing, social media…), it is crazy that we’re not using this data for personalized offerings.

-_Keboola scaffolds automate the extraction of customer support, CRM, and financial customer data, bringing you up to speed with the engineering stack needed for segmentation and personalization._
+_Pro tip: Keboola scaffolds automate the extraction of customer support, CRM, and financial customer data, bringing you up to speed with the engineering stack needed for segmentation and personalization._

 ![](/uploads/scaffolds3.png)